Adriannom/fvtt-module-table-ninja/README.md

 # Table Ninja

-Table Ninja makes looking up tables swift and stealthy, so you can maintain game flow while using them.
+Table Ninja makes looking up chosen tables swift and stealthy, so you can maintain game flow while using them.

 ## Installation